Winter Carnival 2026

-Ice Sculpture Contests, Fireworks, Parade of Lights, Glow Party, Family Activities, Cookies with Olaf, Magic of Science Show, Jigsaw Puzzle Contest, Cribbage Tournament, Cardboard Sled Race, K9 Keg Pull, Chili Cook Off, Vintage Snowmobiles, Sledding, Ice Skating, and so much more!
+Ice Sculpture Contests, Fireworks, Parade of Lights, Glow Party, Family Activities, Yeti Hunt, Fire and Ice Show, Jigsaw Puzzle Contest, Cribbage Tournament, Cardboard Sled Race, K9 Keg Pull, Chili Cook Off, Vintage Snowmobiles, Sledding, Ice Skating, and so much more!

 Ice Walk MapIce Sculpture Voting >>